neilhartsfield/Python/YouTube Downloader/readme.md

 # YouTube Downloader

-This code uses the pytube library to download a YouTube video specified by the user.
-It first prompts the user to enter the YouTube URL, and then creates a YouTube object using that URL.

-Next, it gets the video and audio streams from the YouTube object, and downloads the audio stream to the directory specified by output_dir.
-The video stream is then converted to MP3 format using the ffmpeg command-line tool, and the temporary MP4 file is deleted.
+This Python script allows you to download and convert YouTube videos to MP3 format.

+## Requirements
+* Python 3
+* pytube library
+* ffmpeg command-line tool
+## Usage
+* Enter the YouTube video ID in the entry field.
+* Click the "Download and Convert" button.
+* The video will be downloaded and converted to MP3 format, and saved in the C:\my\mp3 directory.
+## Notes
+* The video will be downloaded in 720p resolution and the audio will be extracted from it.
+* The downloaded audio will be saved in MP4 format with a file name matching the original video title.
+* The script uses the ffmpeg tool to convert the video to MP3 format, so make sure it is installed on your system and available in the PATH.
-This code will download the specified YouTube video, extract the audio, and save it in MP3 format to the specified directory.
-It's worth noting that downloading content from YouTube is generally against the site's terms of service, and you should only do so if you have the necessary rights to the content.
+* Downloading content from YouTube is generally against the site's terms of service, and you should only do so if you have the necessary rights to the content.